Looking Good: Could Fragrance and Other Cosmetic Ingredients affect Your Fertility?

-In this post, I’ll be giving you tips on how to easily avoid certain ingredients, like fragrance.
+In this post, I’ll be giving you tips on how to shop for the healthiest beauty products.

 Let’s face it, we all like to smell good.

 Women (and men) around the world like things with fragrance, be it hand lotion, shaving cream, deodorant, lipstick or shampoo.
 We even put air fresheners in our cars and offices.
 The problem: fragrance means added chemicals—often hormone-disrupting phthalates like diethyl phthalate (DEP).
 Phthalates may affect male reproductive system development and some are suspected to be carcinogenic.
 More info here.
 The Campaign for Safe Cosmetics found DEP in 70% of fragrance products tested in 2010.
-According to the European Union’s Scientific Committee on Cosmetic Products and Non-food Products, up to 1 in every 33 people is allergic to fragrance.
+According to the European Union’s Scientific Committee on Cosmetic Products and Non-food Products, 1-3% of the European population is allergic to fragrance.
 These fragrance allergens can cause and trigger asthma attacks.
 In Europe, potential fragrance allergens must be listed on the label; in the US, fragrance ingredients are considered a “trade secret” and labeling is not required.

 Tips for Kicking the Fragrance Habit

 - Take a quick inventory of fragrances in your home.
 You’ll probably find at least a hundred.
 Decide which ones you can do without.

 - Do your best to avoid air fresheners.

 - If you must use some synthetically fragranced products, choose one or two and limit/avoid the rest.

 - BBP (benzyl butyl phthalate)

 - Watch for DEHP, CBP and BBP, which are banned for use in cosmetics in Europe due to their classification as reproductive toxicants.